Jason2Brownlee/blog/content/posts/australian-pride.md

 title: 'Australian Pride'
 ---

-My kids often come home talking about how the environment is ruined or all of the bad things "we" did in "our" past.
+My kids often come home (from school) talking about how the environment is ruined or all of the bad things "we" did in "our" past, as Australians.

 Perhaps.